How do credit providers work out whether to accept a business's loan or overdraft application?

 Well, just like individuals, businesses have a credit score.
 This rating can help potential creditors and other parties to determine whether a firm is creditworthy and financially responsible.

-In this guide we explain everything you need to know about business credit scores, how you can improve your company's rating, and why you need tools to monitor credit risk and protect your business.
+In this guide we explain everything you need to know about business credit scores, how you can improve your company's rating, and why you need tools to perform company credit checks and protect your business.

 What Is a Business Credit Score?